Gul1969/nbs-mentored-project/README.md

 ## What didn't go as planned?

 I encountered some very basic issues which I could not see without an extra pair of eyes: for example, I was struggling to get NGINX to work until it was pointed out to me that I had mounted everything except my NGINX container.
 I tend to overthink basic concepts and get frustrated when I cannot work something out.
 I was not receiving any explicit error messages as well, which I find easier to interpret.
 I had to ask for help more often than I would have liked, which has knocked my confidence a bit.
 I was not able to get script functionality to work within the roles so the project is not as tidy as I hoped.
+I could not get artefact scanning to run successfully.
+I have however kept all additional files for documentation purposes.

 ## Possible improvements for future challenges.